 Practical info when booking holiday rentals in Croatia

-- Most of apartment rentals in Croatia are cash-only.
+- Most of the apartment rentals in Croatia are cash-only.
 You can pay either in Kuna (a local currency) or Euro.

 - To book holiday lettings in Croatia, you’ll usually be asked for a small deposit (normally 20-30%) at the moment of booking.
 The rest is usually paid on arrival.
 You can avoid this if you book through sites like Booking.com.
 Although lately Booking.com put itself in charge of payment for the individual properties, and the full payment is often done in advance via their website.

-- During a main season (July-August) many apartments keep strict arrival and departure days (usually Saturday) and they insist on a length of stay of at least 7 days.
+- During the main season (July-August) many apartments keep strict arrival and departure days (usually Saturday) and they insist on a length of stay of at least 7 days.
 However, this has been rapidly changing in the last years.